jackyhuynh/template_business_webpage/README.md

 ### Installing
-A step by step series of examples that tell you how to get a development enviroment running:
+A step by step series of examples that tell you how to get a development environment running:
 * Install [PyCharm](https://www.jetbrains.com/help/pycharm/installation-guide.html) Community Edition.